virtser/octopress/source/_posts/2013-04-14-beginning-of-devops-in-etoro.md

 published: false
 ---

-What is DevOps
-We didn't invest
+Unfortunately we didn't invest in anything related to DevOps in eToro for about first 5 years.